 Shooting Within Budget

-While the themes in “To Be Loved” could be envisioned on a grand scale, the budget was limited.
+The themes in “To Be Loved” could easily be envisioned on a grand scale.
+However, the budget was limited.
+But have no concern, this is normal.
 While independent music is some of the best stuff out there, the budgets for projects are often small.

 Click to read: “The 5 Most Expensive Music Videos Of All Time”

 I worked with Lisa to plan out a suitable vision for the music video while staying within budget.
 I am always looking for film locations as I travel and knew of some spots on the Washington Coast that offered relatively easy access, in a short amount of time.

 We settled on some beautiful beach locations and elevated roadways that had a view of the Ocean.
 I upgraded my hotel package in order to use the room as a location, which turned out great.

 We shot the principle shots of Lisa on a Friday and Saturday in late February.
 I returned the following weekend with Chris Sawiel of Savy Drones to capture the corresponding drone shots.